-Data / Parameter: W {CH4,y} Data unit: Fraction Description: Methane content in biogas in the year "y" Source of data: Brascarbon Monitoring Report System Value of data: Measurement Use of methane concentration analysis instrument or ORSAT. procedures (if any): Monitoring frequency Periodical.
+Data / Parameter: W {CH4,y} Data unit: Fraction Description: Methane content in biogas in the year "y" Source of data: Brascarbon Monitoring Report System Value of data: Measurement Use of methane concentration analysis instrument or ORSAT. procedures (if any): Ose of methane concentration analysis histrument of OKSA1.
+Monitoring frequency Periodical.
 To assure that the monitoring frequency provides a 95% confidence level, the adequate frequency will be determined through a statistical analysis of the methane fraction variation, based on methane fraction data gathered on a group of farms per region during a certain period time.
 QA/QC procedures Check the registers in the generated documents.
 Control and assure the calibration program of the instrument.
 Any comment: Monitoring operational procedure POP-05 can be found at the Brascarbon Operational Procedure Manual